NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    using 50 image lines for each position and orientation to optimize rather than 1000.
- - Many dense interest point matches and anchor points are needed to capture the high-frequency jitter but prevent the solution from becoming unstable at earlier and later image lines.
+ - Many dense interest point matches and anchor points are needed to capture the high-frequency jitter Many anchor points are needed to prevent the solution from becoming unstable at earlier and later image lines.
  - The terrain is very steep, which introduces some extraneous signal in the problem to optimize.